-113 The applicant argues that, while the Commission states in the contested decision that the exemption from the one-month rule for VAT deductions has been offset, as of 1989, by a permanent deposit lodged by the racecourse undertakings with the French Treasury, it is silent both as to the size of that deposit and the basis on which it is re-assessed from time to time.
-The failure to provide that information is all the more improper in view of the fact that, owing to the existence of that deposit, the Commission reached a conclusion different from its initial finding in the interim decision.

-- 114 The applicant asks the Court to request, by way of measures of inquiry, first, that the Commission indicate the size of the permanent deposit lodged with the French Treasury in 1989, the criteria by which it is re-assessed and on what occasions a re-assessment has been carried out and, secondly, that the French Government state the annual cost of the VAT derogation to the French State and the annual interest earned by the French State as a result of that deposit between 1 July 1989 and 1 July 1993, when the measure at issue was finally abolished. - 115 The Commission maintains that the fact that as regards the exemption from the one-month delay rule for VAT deductions the provisional conclusion reached in its interim decision was different from that in the contested decision does not affect the validity of the latter. - As to the amount of the deposit, the Commission points out that until 1988 it was a fixed amount of FF 14 million, which was increased to FF 16 million in 1989 and to FF 20 million in 1993. - 117 The intervener points out that the case-file shows that the deposit lodged with the French Treasury has existed since 1969, and not since 1989 as indicated by the contested decision, from which it follows that the State measure at issue never constituted State aid.
+- Summary of the parties' arguments - The applicant argues that, while the Commission states in the contested decision that the exemption from the one-month rule for VAT deductions has been offset, as of 1989, by a permanent deposit lodged by the racecourse undertakings with the French Treasury, it is silent both as to the size of that deposit and the basis on which it is re-assessed from time to time.
+The failure to provide that information is all the more improper in view of the fact that, owing to the existence of that the interim decision.
+14 The applicant asks the Court to request, by way of measures of inquiry, first, that the Commission indicate the size of the permanent deposit lodged with the French Treasury in 1989, the criteria by which it is re-assessed and on what occasions a re-assessment has been carried out and, secondly, that the French Government state the annual cost of the VAT derogation to the French State and the annual interest earned by the French State as a result of that deposit between 1 July 1989 and 1 July 1993, when the measure at issue was finally abolished.
+15 The Commission maintains that the fact that as regards the exemption from the one-month delay rule for VAT deductions the provisional conclusion reached in its interim decision was different from that in the contested decision does not affect the validity of the latter.
+16 As to the amount of the deposit, the Commission points out that until 1988 it was a fixed amount of FF 14 million, which was increased to FF 16 million in 1989 and to FF 20 million in 1993.
+17 The intervener points out that the case-file shows that the deposit lodged with the French Treasury has existed since 1969, and not since 1989 as indicated by the contested decision, from which it follows that the State measure at issue never constituted State aid.
 Furthermore, if the French authorities did not point this out to the Commission during the administrative procedure, it was because the mistake had no practical consequence for the assessment of the measure at issue.